(bay ta METH a sone)

 Based on the American Congress of Obstetricians and Gynecologists (ACOG) practice bulletin for the management of premature rupture of membranes or preterm labor, the antenatal use of corticosteroids (eg, betamethasone) to accelerate fetal lung maturation is effective and recommended [ACOG 171 2016], [ACOG 172 2016], [ACOG 677 2016].

-Hypersensitivity to any component of the formulation; IM administration contraindicated in idiopathic thrombocytopenic purpura.
+Hypersensitivity to any component of the formulation; IM administration contraindicated in immune thrombocytopenia (formerly known as idiopathic thrombocytopenic purpura).

 Documentation of allergenic cross-reactivity for glucocorticoids is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.